NextronSystems/valhallaAPI/README.md

 response = v.get_rules_text(search="Mimikatz")
 ```

-Get all subscribed rules for your scan engine, which suppports YARA up to version `3.2.0` and the `pe` module, and save them to a file
+Get all subscribed rules for your scan engine, which supports YARA up to version `3.2.0` and the `pe` module, and save them to a file
 ```python
 response = v.get_rules_text(max_version="3.2.0", modules=['pe'])
 ```